WordPress SEO: the definitive guide

 example.com.
 Make sure that in your general settings, in Settings → General, the version you want to show up is properly reflected:

 From an SEO perspective, there’s little difference either way.
-Additionally, most hosting and server setups will automatically redirect requests for the ‘wrong’ version, to the version you’ve selected.
+Additionally, most hosting and server setups will automatically redirect requests for the ‘wrong’ version to your selected version.
 That makes this primarily a branding consideration — which approach feels best for your site?

-From a technical perspective, there’s not a huge amount of difference, either.
-Some setups might have some minor headaches if they omit the ‘www’ component, but these are increasingly rare.
+There’s not a massive amount of difference from a technical perspective, either.
+Some setups might have minor headaches if they omit the ‘www’ component, but these are increasingly rare.

 2. Optimize your content

-Your site should provide the best content on your chosen subject — period.
+WordPress SEO also means your site should provide the best content on your chosen subject.
 People are looking for engaging, authoritative articles and trustworthy answers to their questions.
-Writing high-quality content for your WordPress site begins with your own unique ideas or distinctive take on a particular topic.
+Writing high-quality content for your WordPress site begins with your unique ideas or distinctive take on a particular topic.
 But it also means presenting these ideas in a well-structured and accessible manner.
-Together, this will help you attract the audience you’re looking for and keep them engaged.
+This will help you attract the audience you’re looking for and keep them engaged.

 2.1.
 Research what your users want and need

 Before writing your content, you should think about what search terms you want to be found for.
-Every page or post should be optimized for a specific keyphrase.
+Then, you should optimize every page or post for a specific keyphrase.

 But how can you determine what keyphrase you want to be found for?
 To find out, you need to do keyword research.
-In this process, you should ask yourself questions such as: what terms do I want to rank for?
-How realistic is that I can rank for these terms?
+In this process, you should ask yourself questions: what terms do I want to rank for?
+How realistic is it that I can rank for these terms?

-Imagine you have a baking blog and you’re passionate about sharing your favorite recipes and baking techniques.
-Optimizing a post for a term such as [best cake recipe] isn’t such a realistic goal, because it’s a very general term.
+Imagine you have a baking blog, and you’re passionate about sharing your favorite recipes and baking techniques.
+Optimizing a post for a term like [best cake recipe] isn’t a realistic goal because it’s a very general term.
 There’s a lot of competition for such general terms.
-Instead, you should think about finding your own niche.
+Instead, it would help if you thought about finding your niche.
 This niche could be [healthy, low-sugar cake recipes] or [French patisserie you can make at home].

-Within a niche, you can become a true expert.
-Your expertise can enable you to create content that goes beyond that of your competitors.
-You can go deeper than others, or shed light on different angles of the same topic.
-For this, you’ll want to focus on long tail keyphrases.
-A long tail keyphrase might be [how to make a low-calorie vegan blueberry cheesecake].
-A keyphrase like this is more specific, and therefore easier to rank for.
-Also, it’ll be more suitable for your specific niche topic.
+Within a niche, you can become an expert.
+Your expertise enables you to create content that goes beyond that of your competitors.
+You can go deeper than others or shed light on different angles of the same topic.
+For this, you’ll want to focus on long-tail keyphrases.
+For example, a long-tail keyphrase might be [how to make a low-calorie vegan blueberry cheesecake].
+A keyphrase like this is more specific and easier to rank for.
+Also, it’ll be more suitable for your particular niche topic.

-It’s also important to think about what your audience actually wants to achieve by searching for a specific term.
+It’s also essential to think about what your audience wants to achieve by searching for a specific term.
 This is called search intent.
-For example, they could be looking for the answer to a specific question and you are able to provide the necessary information.
+For example, they could be looking for the answer to a particular question, and you can provide the necessary information.
 Or they might want to buy a specific product that you can offer them.
 Think about the needs of your visitors and address them by creating content accordingly.

 2.2.
 Write great content for your users

-After you’ve done your keyword research and you know the topics you want to write about, you need to get to the actual writing.
-Most of the time that’s easier said than done.
-To get from an idea to a great piece of content, most likely you’ll have to follow a cycle of drafting, writing, editing, and rewriting.
+After you’ve done your keyword research and know the topics you want to write about, you need to get to the actual writing.
+Most of the time, that’s easier said than done.
+To get from an idea to a great piece of content, most likely, you’ll have to follow a cycle of drafting, writing, editing, and rewriting.

-Your first draft can just be an outline of your structure.
+Your first draft can be an outline of your structure.
 You don’t have to write out everything in perfect prose at this point, but make sure that you follow a logical structure.
-For most pieces, that will include an introduction, your main points of argument, and a conclusion.
+Most pieces will include an introduction, your main points of argument, and a conclusion.
 Of course, this will vary per genre – a recipe will have a completely different structure.

-When writing or editing your post, there are a number of elements you need to pay special attention to in order to make it SEO-friendly.
-These elements include your subheadings, your title, and your meta description.
-All of these need to reflect the topic of the specific post.
+When writing or editing your post for your WordPress site, you need to pay special attention to some elements to make it SEO-friendly.
+These elements include your subheadings, your SEO title, and your meta description — all of these need to reflect the topic of the specific post.

-Don’t forget, SEO-friendly doesn’t just mean that it’s easy for a search engine to grasp the topic of a page.
+Don’t forget, SEO-friendly doesn’t just mean that it’s easy for a search engine to grasp a page’s topic.
 More importantly, it means that your visitors can get the gist of your page at a single glance.

 2.3.1.
 Set your focus keyphrase(s)

 One important rule is not to use a focus keyphrase on more than one page.
 Otherwise, you might end up cannibalizing yourself.
-Most of the time, you don’t want to rank for multiple pages on the same keyphrase, because it means that you’re setting yourself up as your own competition.
+Most of the time, you don’t want to rank for multiple pages on the same keyphrase because it means that you’re setting yourself up as your competition.

-The same logic holds true for your text overall: you need to make sure that you don’t stray off-topic; if you stay on-topic, it should follow naturally that you use your keyphrase multiple times throughout your text.
-But avoid stuffing your text with your keyphrase just for the sake of it.
+The same logic holds for your text overall: you need to make sure that you don’t stray off-topic; if you stay on-topic, it should follow naturally that you use your keyphrase multiple times throughout your text.
+But avoid stuffing your writing with your keyphrase.
 If you find it hard to include your keyphrase in your text a sufficient number of times, it might be a sign that you should take a different approach to the topic.

-To avoid repetition, you can use synonyms.
-Synonyms are words that mean exactly the same or more or less the same as your keyphrase.
-An example of this are the words film and movie.
-Search engines will recognize that they have the same meaning, which you can also check by having a look at the search results: if you search for movie, film will also be highlighted in the results, and vice versa.
+To avoid repetition, you can use synonyms and related keyphrases.
+Synonyms mean the same or more or less the same as your keyphrase.
+An example of this is the words film and movie.
+Search engines will recognize that they have the same meaning, which you can also check by looking at the search results: if you search for movie, film will also be highlighted in the results, and vice versa.

 2.3.2.
 Optimize your permalink

-In most cases, your post’s URL should probably contain your focus keyphrase, so that it’s obvious what your page is about from the link.
-That said, you should always try and keep your permalinks short, descriptive, and clean — don’t put unnecessary words in for the sake of it!
+In most cases, your post’s URL should probably contain your focus keyphrase so that it’s obvious what your page is about from the link.
+You should always try and keep your permalinks short, descriptive, and clean — don’t put unnecessary words in for the sake of it!

 Before you publish new posts or pages, you may also wish to consider removing ‘function words‘ from your permalink.
 These are words like “a”, “and”, and “the”.
-When done carefully, this may make your permalinks more readable, and easier to use or link to.
-Posts with especially long titles may benefit from this approach.
+This may make your permalinks more readable and easier to use or link to when done carefully.
+Posts with incredibly long titles may benefit from this approach.

-For posts which have already been published, we’d recommend being careful when changing permalinks.
+We recommend being careful when changing permalinks for posts you have already published.
 If people have already linked to your pages, changing the URLs may make a mess.
-Even though WordPress will sometimes redirect users to the new location (the redirects manager in Yoast SEO Premium handles this automatically, and more reliably), changing URLs can impact performance.
+Even though WordPress will sometimes redirect users to the new location (the redirect manager in Yoast SEO Premium handles this automatically and more reliably), changing URLs can impact performance.